tenzir/tenzir/doc/vast.1.md

   *export* [*arguments*] *expression*

 Issues a query and exports results to standard output.
-This command is a shorthand for spawning a exporter and sink, linking the two, and relaying the resulting event stream arriving at the sink to standard output of the process invoking *export*.
+This command is a shorthand for spawning a exporter and local sink, linking the two, and relaying the resulting event stream arriving at the sink to standard output.
+All *arguments* get passed to *spawn sink*.

 Because *export* always writes to standard output, *-w file* has no effect.